-GameStop rumoured to end its loyalty program in Canada
+GameStop rumoured to end its current loyalty program in Canada

 — Lbabinz 🇨🇦 (@Lbabinz) December 1, 2023

-Lbabinz sourced a tweet from @voiceofthegamer, who indicates that communications from corporate have indicated that GameStop is no longer accepting renewals and that memberships will continue until they end.
+Lbabinz sourced a tweet from @voiceofthegamer, who says communications from corporate indicate GameStop is no longer accepting renewals and that memberships will continue until they end (possibly in preparation for the launch of a new program).

 GameStop’s Edge Rewards program lets shoppers collect points on every purchase and every time they trade at GameStop.
 The program was also available when GameStop was EB Games in Canada.

+It’s worth noting that GameStop Canada has confirmed it’s working on a new version of its Edge program.
+With this in mind, GameStop may continue to offer a loyalty program (it’ll just be different).

-We’ve reached out to GameStop for further information.
+MobileSyrup has reached out to GameStop for further information.

 Source: Lbabinz